libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Upload heuristics to DB and start chatting with Aetherius.
 Heuristic examples, and files to modify prompts can be found in the config folder!
 Prompts can also be edited through the Config Menu.

-To run Aetherius on Google Colab with Oobabooga, use the Notebook file in the "./Colab Notebooks" Folder.  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
+To run Aetherius on Google Colab with Oobabooga, use the Notebook file in the "./Colab Notebooks" Folder.
+Instructions for setting the public api url are at the top. <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>